sp4aCemAn/javaGames/README.md

-This has been made by James Shufelt
+This has been made by sp4aCemAn old unfinished project due to school might return later

 sources used for basic game heartbeat https://www.youtube.com/@RealTutsGML